eolesinski/poliscipy/README.md

 *Dependencies: Note that PoliSciPy requires GeoPandas and matplotlib*

-## Documentation

-Complete documentation for PoliSciPy can be found here.

 ## Quickstart and Example

 Creating electoral college maps using PoliSciPy can be done in only three simple steps: